-- 5. The following procedures/measures are in place: - In relation to any staff member who is the subject of any investigation (howsoever described) in respect of any act, omission or circumstance in respect of a child attending the school, the school adheres to the relevant procedures set out in Chapter 7 of the Child Protection Procedures for Primary and Post Primary Schools 2017 and to the relevant agreed disciplinary procedures for school staff which are published on the DES website - In relation to the selection or recruitment of staff and their suitability to work with children, the school adheres to the statutory vetting requirements of the National Vetting Bureau (Children and Vulnerable Persons) Acts 2012 to 2016 and to the wider duty of care guidance set out in relevant Garda vetting and recruitment circulars published by the DES and available on the DES website - In relation to the provision of information and, where necessary, instruction and training, to staff in respect of identification of the occurrence of harm (as defined in the 2015 Act) the school - - Has provided each member of staff with a copy of the school's Child Safeguarding Statement - Ensures all new staff are provided with a copy of the school's Child Safeguarding Statement - > Encourages staff to avail of relevant training - > Encourages Board of Management members to avail of relevant training - > The Board of Management maintains records of all staff and Board member training - In relation to reporting of child protection concerns to Tuslá, all school personnel are required to adhere to the procedures set out in the Child Protection Procedures for Primary and Post Primary Schools, 2017, including in the case of registered teachers, those in relation to mandated reporting under the Children First Act 2015 - In this school the Board has appointed the abovenamed DLP as the 'relevant person' (as defined in the Children First Act 2015) to be the first point of contact in respect of the child safeguarding statement - All registered teachers employed by the school are mandated persons under the Children First Act 2015 - In accordance with the Children First Act 2015 and the Addendum to Children First (2019), the Board has carried out an assessment of any potential for harm to a child while attending the school or participating in school activities.
-A written assessment setting out the areas of risk identified and the school's procedures for managing those risks is included with the Child Safeguarding Statement - The various procedures referred to in this Statement can be accessed via the school's website, the DES website or will be made available on request by the school
+- 6 The following procedures/measures are in place: - In relation to any member of staff who is the subject of any investigation (howsoever described) in respect of any act, omission or circumstance in respect of a child attending the school, the school adheres to the relevant procedures set out in Chapter 7 of the Child Protection Procedures for Primary and Post Primary Schools (revised 2023) and to the relevant agreed disciplinary procedures for school staff which are published on the gov.ie website. - In relation to the selection or recruitment of staff and their suitability to work with children, the school adheres to the statutory vetting requirements of the National Vetting Bureau (Children and Vulnerable Persons) Acts 2012 to 2016 and to the wider duty of care guidance set out in relevant Garda vetting and recruitment circulars published by the Department of Education and available on the gov.ie website. - In relation to the provision of information and, where necessary, instruction and training, to staff in respect of the identification of the occurrence of harm (as defined in the 2015 Act) the school- - > Has provided each member of staff with a copy of the school's Child Safeguarding Statement - Ensures all new staff are provided with a copy of the school's Child Safeguarding Statement - > Encourages staff to avail of relevant training - > Encourages Board of Management members to avail of relevant training - > The Board of Management maintains records of all staff and Board member training - In relation to reporting of child protection concerns to Tusla, all school personnel are required to adhere to the procedures set out in the Child Protection Procedures for Primary and Post Primary Schools (revised 2023), including in the case of registered teachers, those in relation to mandated reporting under the Children First Act 2015. - All registered teachers employed by the school are mandated persons under the Children First Act 2015. - In accordance with the Children First Act 2015 and the Addendum to Children First (2019), the Board has carried out an assessment of any potential for harm to a child while attending the school or participating in school activities.
+A written assessment setting out the areas of risk identified and the school's procedures for managing those risks is included with the Child Safeguarding Statement. - The various procedures referred to in this Statement can be accessed via the school's website, the gov.ie website or will be made available on request by the school.

-Note: the above is not intended as an exhaustive list.
+Note: The above is not intended as an exhaustive list.
 Individual Boards of Management shall also include in this section such other procedures/measures that are of relevance to the school in question.

-- 6. This statement has been published on the school's website and has been provided to all members of school personnel, the Parents' Association (if any) and the patron.
+- This statement has been published on the school's website and has been provided to all members of school personnel, the Parents' Association (if any) and the patron.
 It is readily accessible to parents and guardians on request.
-A copy of this Statement will be made available to Tulsa and the Department if requested. - 7.
-This Child Safeguarding Statement will be reviewed annually or as soon as practicable after there has been a material change in any matter to which the statement refers.
+A copy of this Statement will be made available to Tusla and the Department if requested. - 8 This Child Safeguarding Statement will be reviewed annually or as soon as practicable after there has been a material change in any matter to which this statement refers.

-This Child Safeguarding Statement was adopted by the Board of Management on
+This Child Safeguarding Statement was adopted by the Board of Management on 19.10.2023 [date].